The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 2. Enable better brand recall

-This helps them to remember your brand without confusing it with your competition.
+That’s where brand attributes come in.
+They help you create a strong impression in the minds of your audience, which helps them to remember your brand without confusing it with your competition.

 3. Encourage more brand engagement

-When your audience likes your brand, what it stands for, how it makes them feel, they engage with your brand more and eventually buy from you.
+When your audience likes your brand, what it stands for, and how it makes them feel, they engage with your brand more and eventually buy from you.

 4. Drive business growth